-- Have trouble hearing in groups?
+- Have trouble following the conversation in groups

-- Think others mumble?
+- Think others are mumbling

-- Have difficulty on the phone?
+- Have difficulty on the phone

-- Have difficulty hearing at the movies
+- Have difficulty hearing or understanding speech at the movies

-Think about these situations
+Think about these situations:

 - Are you embarrassed to talk openly about not being able to hear?